BonusCloud/BonusCloud-Node/x86_64/README.md

     -n             Install node management components
-    -r             Fully remove bonuscloud plug-ins and components -s             Install salt-minion for remote debugging by developers -c             change kernel to compiled dedicated kernels,only "Phicomm N1" and is danger!
-    -e             set interfaces name to ethx
+    -r             Fully remove bonuscloud plug-ins and components -s             Install salt-minion for remote debugging by developers -e             set interfaces name to ethx
     -g             Install network job only
     -I Interface   set interface name to you want